dib-lab/2020-paper-sourmash-gather/manuscript.md

 explain the content of a metagenome?
 This problem can be framed bioinformatically as asking, for a given metagenome $M$, what is the smallest collection of genomes in the database $D$ to which all mappable reads in $M$ will be mapped.
-That is, it is the smallest collection of genomes that explain the observed reads, absent reads for which there is no reference genome.
+That is, what is the smallest collection of genomes that explain the observed reads, absent reads for which there is no reference genome?

 If we treat both $M$ and all the genomes in $D$ as collections of k-mers, this problem can be framed as a minimal set covering problem: find the